Pat Rice

-Patrick James Rice, MBE (born 17 March 1949) is a Northern Irish former footballer and coach.
-As a player, he made over 500 appearances for Arsenal, winning the Double, and later made a hundred more appearances for Watford.
+Patrick James Rice, MBE (born 17 March 1949) is a Northern Irish former football player and coach.
+As a player, he made nearly 400 appearances for Arsenal, winning the Double, and later made a hundred more appearances for Watford.
 He also won 49 caps for Northern Ireland.
-After retirement from playing professionally he was at the helm of Arsenal's Academy teams, then served as assistant manager of Arsenal, a position he held since the appointment of Arsène Wenger in 1996, and helped the club to two more Doubles, amongst other silverware, in that time.
+After retirement from playing professionally he was at the helm of Arsenal's academy teams, before serving as caretaker manager and then assistant manager, a position he held since the appointment of Arsène Wenger in 1996.
+Rice helped the club to two more Doubles, amongst other silverware, in that time.
 He announced his retirement from the post on 10 May 2012.